 Tracking Group Data completed by party A

-Note: This superseding Transaction Confirmation is complete and effective as of the Transaction Effective Date and ready for parties’ implementation of the natural gas sale and purchase transaction on an after the Transaction Effective Date.
+Note: This Revised Transaction Confirmation is complete and effective as of the Transaction Confirmation Effective Date and ready for parties’ implementation of the natural gas sale and purchase transaction on an after the Transaction Confirmation Effective Date.

 Scenario E –

 Description: An existing Effective Transaction is in effect between Party A and Party B. Party B, as Seller and the Confirming Party, initiates an update to an existing Transaction in effect with Party A, to complete the mutually agreed termination of the Transaction under the 6.3.1 Contract.
-Party B sends a TC Dataset with Confirmation Transaction Change Type = T (Termination) and Confirmation Transaction Change Type Status = I (Initiated).
-The existing effective Transaction is not changed from its original state for the time period prior to the Transaction Effective Date in the new TC Dataset.
-The Transaction is terminated as of the Transaction Effective Date in the new TC Dataset.
-This change is generally implemented using a superseding TC Dataset.
-Party A is responsible to acknowledge receipt of the superseding TC Dataset and should respond, but is not required to respond, with a Confirmation Transaction Change Type Status = A (Accepted) and a Transaction Status = T (Terminated).
+Party B sends a TC Dataset with Transaction Confirmation Change Type = T (Termination) and Transaction Confirmation Change Type Status = I (Initiated).
+The existing effective Transaction is not changed from its original state for the time period prior to the Transaction Confirmation Effective Date in the new TC Dataset.
+The Transaction is terminated as of the Transaction Confirmation Effective Date in the new TC Dataset.
+This change is generally implemented using a Revised TC Dataset.
+Party A is responsible to acknowledge receipt of the Revised TC Dataset and should respond, but is not required to respond, with a Transaction Confirmation Change Type Status = A (Accepted) and a Transaction Status = T (Terminated).

 Step 1 Party B terminates the contract